Emelieh21/Gefahrradtour/README.md

 ### How routes are computed
 To find the route between two coordinates we used the **navigable roads dataset** in the [HERE data layers](https://developer.here.com/products/data-layers).
-Using the tidygraph library in R, the road data was preprocessed into a graph G(V,E), where V represents its sets of nodes and E its set of edges.
+Using the tidygraph library in R [3,4], the road data was preprocessed into a graph G(V,E), where V represents its sets of nodes and E its set of edges.
 All road segments represent egdes and all intersections represent nodes.
 The road graph serves as input into the shortest path algorithm, for which we used the **Dijkstra's algorithm** [2].
 This algorithm outputs the shortest path between two nodes in a graph.
 It takes into account the edges' weights.
 If the user selects the "_very dangerous route_" in the shinyapp, these edge weights are simply the length of each road segment.
 If "_very safe route_" is selected, we check how many accidents occured on a road segment and add 300 m to this edge's length for each accident that occured on it.
 We choose 300 m since this produced the most logical routes with a good balance of route safety and route length.
 We counted accidents with severe injuries as two accidents and those that lead to a death as three accidents.

 ### How the app works